Exact Evaluation of the Accuracy of Diffusion Models for Inverse Problems with Gaussian Data Distributions: Conclusion

 \section{Conclusion}

-\emile{ We presented a rigorous evaluation of conditional diffusion models under Gaussian priors for inverse problems, with exact 2-Wasserstein computations in deblurring tasks.
-Our results show that both DPS and $\Pi$GDM exhibit notable biases and fail to adequately capture the posterior distribution, while our proposed CGDM aligns more closely with the true conditional law.
-Although $\Pi$GDM is computationally faster, CGDM achieves a more faithful approximation of the posterior.
+We presented a rigorous evaluation of conditional diffusion models under Gaussian priors for inverse problems, with exact 2-Wasserstein computations in deblurring tasks.
+Our results show that both DPS and $\Pi$GDM exhibit notable biases and fail to adequately capture the posterior distribution, while the newly proposed CGDM aligns more closely with the true conditional law.
+More precisely, we demonstrate, through both 2D toy experiments and real Gaussian microtexture deblurring tasks, that the three algorithms can be ranked in increasing order of performance as follows: DPS, $\Pi$GDM, and CGDM.
+This ordering is consistent with the increasing complexity of the models adopted by these algorithms.
+Indeed, each successive method incorporates progressively richer covariance information about the data.
 Beyond deblurring, our methodology could be extended to a broader range of inverse problems and more complex, non-Gaussian data distributions.
-Extending this framework to such settings raises important open questions for future research. }
+Extending this framework to such settings raises challenging open questions for future research.